cabatchi/ECS179zomPunch/ProjectDocument.md

 In this project, went with the theme of "Rolling with the punches" and decided to create a game with two main mechanics: `Punching` and `Rolling`.

-Talking with Eric about the Narrative design, we ended up going for a post-apocalyptic UC Davis, where a mysterious Food Poisoning disease called "Toast-Vid 19" had spread throughout the campus.
-Upon this disease spreading, it created a spiral of transformations of UC Davis Students, morphing them into different classes of "Toast Zombies"

 *The Normal Zombies: * <br>
 ![This is an alt text.](https://img.itch.zone/aW1hZ2UvMzA2MjY5LzE1MDMxNDEuZ2lm/347x500/by419N.gif "Hehe run away bro")